BoguNoz/BoguNoz/README.md

 ###

-<p align="left">My name is Bogusław Nozdryń and I'm a college student from Poland, currently studying at UMK in Toruń.
+<p align="left">My name is Bogusław and I'm a college student from Poland, currently studying at UMK in Toruń.
 I'm passionate about technology and always eager to learn new</p>

 ###